irickman/irickman.github.io/_posts/2017-09-11-Optimizing Bikeshare Rebalancing.markdown

 <figure>
 <img src="{{ '/assets/img/Example Bikes.png' | prepend: site.baseurl }}" alt="">
-<figcaption> The scenario on the left displays 5 stations with bikes vs. 4 stations without bikes and 1 without bikes on the right. </figcaption>
+<figcaption> The scenario on the left displays 5 stations with bikes vs. 4 stations with bikes and 1 without bikes on the right. </figcaption>
 </figure>

 Using the logic above, I set out to identify the stations that have differences in demand for bikes for when they're empty and not empty as **measured by the average number of bikes leaving the neighboring stations.**